stanfordnlp/corenlp-docs-dev/_pages/tokenize.md

 ## Description

 Tokenization is the process of turning text into tokens.
 For instance the sentence `Marie was born in Paris.` would be tokenized as the list `"Marie", "was", "born", "in", "Paris", "."`.
-CoreNLP splits texts into tokens with an elaborate collection of rules.
+CoreNLP splits texts into tokens with an elaborate collection of rules, designed to follow UD 2.0 specifications.

 | Name | Annotator class name | Requirement | Generated Annotation | Description |
 | --- | --- | --- | --- | --- |
 | tokenize | TokenizerAnnotator | - | TokensAnnotation (list of tokens), and CharacterOffsetBeginAnnotation, CharacterOffsetEndAnnotation, TextAnnotation (for each token) | Tokenizes text |

+## Tokenization For French, German, and Spanish

+It is important to note that the full tokenization process for French, German, and Spanish also involves running the [MWTAnnotator](https://stanfordnlp.github.io/corenlp-docs-dev/mwt.html) for multi word token expansion after sentence splitting.
+Most of the following documentation is focused on English tokenization.

 ## Options